Roll-off dumpster rental sizes are measured in cubic yards, indicating the volume of debris they can hold.

 - What to Consider When Choosing a Container Size

 - Rent from a Local Dumpster Provider

-The dimensions listed in the chart below are typical, but because dumpster dimensions are not standardized, they may differ from one hauler to the next.
+The dumpster sizes listed in the chart below are typical, but because dumpster dimensions are not standardized, they may differ from one hauler to the next.

 There's no perfect way to choose dumpster sizes, but a 10 yard dumpster may be appropriate for smaller residential cleanup projects.

 - Basement or garage cleanout